 - 1 teaspoon ground cinnamon

-- 1 cup unbleached all-purpose flour
+- 1 cup all-purpose flour

-- 1 1/2 teaspoons baking powder
+- 1 ½ teaspoons baking powder

-- 1/2 teaspoon salt
+- ½ teaspoon salt

-- 1/3 cup granulated sugar
+- ⅓ cup granulated sugar

-- 8 tablespoons unsalted butter, cubed and cold
+- 8 tablespoons unsalted butter cubed and cold

-- 2/3 cup heavy whipping cream
+- ⅔ cup heavy whipping cream

 - 1 tablespoon coarse sugar for topping

-- vanilla ice cream, to serve (optional)
+- vanilla ice cream to serve (optional)

-Preheat oven to 375 degrees.
+- Preheat oven to 375°F.

-In a medium mixing bowl combine the flour, baking powder, salt and granulated sugar.
+- In a medium mixing bowl combine the flour, baking powder, salt and granulated sugar.
 Add the butter and using a pastry blender, cut in the butter until the mixture resembles a coarse meal.
 Add the cream and stir with a fork just until moistened.
 Gently press the mixture together using a spatula, forming a loose dough.
 Crumble the dough on top of the plum mixture.
 Sprinkle with 1 tablespoon of coarse sugar.

-Bake until the top is golden brown and the filling is bubbling, about 45 minutes.
+- Bake until the top is golden brown and the filling is bubbling, about 45 minutes.
 Serve warm topped with ice cream if desired.

-We used Calvados Apple Brandy for this recipe.
+- We used Calvados Apple Brandy for this recipe.

-Plums seem to be a forgotten fruit, bringing up the end of the line after the peaches, nectarines and apricots.
+Finally, plums seem to be a forgotten fruit, bringing up the end of the line after the peaches, nectarines and apricots.
 Let’s help the plum rank higher on the list – eat more plums!